Definition: A rule is a logical expression used to automate a task. |

 Parameter | Description | To | Message | Subject |

-${participant.firstname} | The Participant First Name | X | ||
+| ${participant.firstname} | The Participant First Name | X | ||

-${participant.url} | The Participant URL without Automatic Login | X | ||
+| ${participant.url} | The Participant URL without Automatic Login | X | ||

-${study.name} | The Name of the Study, as Defined in OpenClinica | X | X | |
+| ${study.name} | The Name of the Study, as Defined in OpenClinica | X | X | |

-${participant.accessCode} | The Single-Use Code the Participant Must Use to Access OpenClinica Participate | X | ||
+| ${participant.accessCode} | The Code the Participant Must Use to Access OpenClinica Participate.
+Note: If the access code has not been previously created, triggering a notification with the ${participant.accessCode} variable will generate the access code for the participant. | X | ||

-${event.name} | The Name of the Event, as Specified in OpenClinica | X | X | |
+| ${event.name} | The Name of the Event, as Specified in OpenClinica | X | X | |

-${participant} | The Participant Contact Information, as Provided When the Participant was Connected to the Study.
+| ${participant} | The Participant Contact Information, as Provided When the Participant was Connected to the Study.
 (This Could be a Mobile Number for SMS Notification, an Email Address, or Both); OpenClinica Automatically Sends the Notification | X | ||

-${participant.id} | Participant ID | X | X | |
+| ${participant.id} | Participant ID | X | X | |

-${site.id} | Site ID | X | X | |
+| ${site.id} | Site ID | X | X | |

-${site.name} | Site Name | X | X | |
+| ${site.name} | Site Name | X | X | |

-${study.id} | Study ID | X | X | |
+| ${study.id} | Study ID | X | X | |

-\n | Use at the End of a Line for a Linebreak | X |
+| \n | Use at the End of a Line for a Line Break | X |

 For example, the following rule will send a notification to any Participant who has an Event scheduled for the following day: